Massachusetts

 MFF’s funding is intended primarily for Holyoke or New Bedford, although we understand that some initiatives may also benefit nearby towns or cities.

-Be located in these cities and/or know these communities well and have a successful record of working there already.
+Be located in these cities or surrounding areas and/or know these communities well and have a successful record of working there already.

 Be a 501(c)3, have a fiscal sponsor, or be a governmental entity.